 It may sound simple, but there is actually an enormous amount of strategy involved in creating and optimizing PPC campaigns, especially when technology is continually evolving and platforms like Google Ads continue to add new tools and capabilities.

-Building a successful PPC campaign with Google Ads
+Building a successful PPC strategy with different Google Ads campaign types

 As we mentioned above, Google Ads is Google’s own paid advertising platform.